 ) is used only to access arrays.

-EL allows to use the similar syntax for anything that looks like collections.
+EL allows the same syntax for anything that looks like collections.

 get method, it will be used.